WebexCC-SA/LAB-1111/docs/OrganizationSettings.md

     </tr>
     <tr>
       <td>
-        PixelPals has several characters, games, and their propriety game engine that are not common words.
-They don’t want spell check to offer suggestions for them when using Messaging.<br>   <ul>
+        PixelPals wants their unique character names, games, and proprietary game engine terms to be excluded from spell check suggestions in Messaging and displayed correctly in meeting transcriptions.<br>   <ul>
                 <li> Add unique words to the custom dictionary.</li>
                 </ul>
       </td>